 The workers clearing out the rock pool at Banyu Wana Amertha Waterfall

 WHAT TO EXPECT AT BANYU WANA AMERTHA WATERFALL

-When you reach the bottom of the stairs, you will find 2 epic waterfalls that are within a stones throw from each other.
-I got chatting with one of the workers and he told me that there is another 3 waterfalls in the same valley though they are not yet accessible.
-It was truly amazing seeing the amount of effort that goes in to making places like this an iconic location to experience.
+When you reach the bottom of the stairs, you will find 2 epic waterfalls that are within a stone’s throw from each other.
+I got chatting with one of the workers and he told me that there are another 3 waterfalls in the same valley though they are not yet accessible.
+It was truly amazing seeing the amount of effort that goes into making places like this an iconic location to experience.

 The first set off falls reminded me of Bali’s Nungnung Waterfall, with a similar bamboo bridge that stretches across a flowing creek which leads to the rock pools at the base of the falls.

 Crossing the bridge at Banyu Wana Amertha Waterfall

 The second set of falls is very unique.
 The water bursts out of a rock wall formation and into a shallow pool that then cascades into a creek that cuts its way down the valley.

 The local workers were overly friendly when they stopped for a lunch break, they offered us some coffee and fried bananas!
 I originally said no thanks to their offer as I didn’t want to leave the workers short of food and coffee, but they insisted that I joined in on their gathering.
 I have no doubt in saying that Indonesian’s are some of the most generous and caring people in the world.